zer0def/nginxinc-kubernetes-ingress/docs/content/logging-and-monitoring/prometheus.md

 ### Using ServiceMonitor

 When deploying with *Helm*, you can deploy a `Service` and `ServiceMonitor` resource using the `prometheus.service.*` and `prometheus.serviceMonitor.*` parameters.
-When these resources are deployed, Prometheus metrics exposed by the NGINX Ingress Controller can be captured and enumerated using a `Prometheus` resource alongside a Prometheus Operator deployment.
+When these resources are deployed, Prometheus metrics exposed by NGINX Ingress Controller can be captured and enumerated using a `Prometheus` resource alongside a Prometheus Operator deployment.

 To view metrics captured this way, the following is required:
 * The latest ServiceMonitor CRD from the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) repository: